|

 As has been found in the past, morphological characters and passport data are not sufficient to find undesired duplication.

-A novel technology is used which screens the material on the basis of SNP markers using polydimensional
+laboratory which, unfortunately, did not reach this goal.
+A novel technology was applied on the basis of SNP markers using

-DNA is extracted in the laboratory of IPK (P0).
-Only P6 (NGB) performs the DNA extraction in the
+DNA was extracted in the laboratory of IPK (P0).
+Only P6 (NordGen) performed the DNA extraction in the

 own institution.
-DNA is then forwarded to Array-On where the screening is done.
-CGN (P4) is then the final station,
+DNA was then forwarded to the analysis laboratory.
+CGN (P4) was the final station,

 Fresh leaf samples on ice